-Why You Have Numb Fingers While Sleeping
+What Causes Numb Fingers While Sleeping

-Having numb fingers while sleeping at night may or may not be an issue you need to look into.
-It all depends on how often it occurs.
+Do you have numb fingers while sleeping at night?
+It may or may not be an issue to be concerned about.
+It all depends on

 If it's an occasional problem, then it's likely nothing to worry about.
 Occasional numbness affects nearly everyone at least some time in their life.
 But if it happens night after night for a long time, then it's something you should address.

-First, what is finger numbness?
+What is numbness?

-Finger numbness is an abnormal sensation.
 It's s sign that one or more of the nerves in your hand are (or are being) injured.
 The numbness is your body's way of saying,

-"Stop -- this nerve is getting injured!"
+"Stop -- this nerve is being damaged!"

 median nerve and